Presented by Dr. Shin Lin, a world-renowned Tai Chi expert

 Our classes are undergoing continuous enhancements that are based on the latest research.
 Highlights from our recent fall series include:

-Register on site at the class location -- UCI Main Campus, the open space between Sprague and Gillespie Hall (on the way between Parking Lot 83 and Tamkin Hall).
+Register on site at the class location -- UCI Main Campus, MedEd Building patio area adjacent to the cafe.

 Drop-in's welcome!!
 Classes are open to newcomers at the beginning of each session.
 If you are signing up for the first time, please arrive at the location at 4:10pm.
 Please email Dr. Shin Lin with any questions regarding the Tai Chi class.

 PARKING: Visitor Parking Map (Kiosk available in Lot 83)

 *Continuing Students do not need to submit another Registration Form.

 The cost is $100 for 10 sessions.
 Students can deduct $10 for each lesson they know they will be missing before the start of the series

 Tai Chi, a popular form of mind-body practice, originated in China several hundred years ago.
 It is believed to have many benefits on a person's health and healing.
 A 2007 report by the U.S. Agency for Healthcare Research and Quality rated the ancient Chinese mind-body practice of Tai Chi/Qigong as the best for reduction of high blood pressure, ahead of mindfulness/transcendental meditation and Yoga.
 But Tai Chi is much more than that.
 The Harvard Health Publications recently called Tai Chi "Medicine in Motion" because of the mounting evidence from laboratory research and clinical trials that it can: